 (I went a little light on the sprinkles, but you get the idea.)

-While there are healthier ways to eat zucchini, these muffins are relatively healthy and they're dairy free, egg free, soy free, gluten/wheat free, peanut free, and tree nut free (not to mention delicious!)
+While there are healthier ways to eat zucchini, these chocolate zucchini muffins are relatively healthy and they're dairy free, egg free, soy free, gluten/wheat free, peanut free, and tree nut free (not to mention delicious!)

 Serve with a hot cup of coffee, tea, or safe milk.
 Yum!